DanDias/hexo-theme-weightless/README.md

 * Caveat
   * If you use `npm install hexo-generator-lunr`, it will install the package from [o2team](https://github.com/o2team/hexo-generator-lunr), which only indexes the excerpt of post.
   * Therefore, if you want full text search, use [my fork](https://git.fm/zllovesuki/hexo-generator-lunr).
+  * If you are running Hexo 3.2.2, and you are running your Hexo in a folder, your permalink may have repeated subfolder (e.g. /blog becomes /blog/blog).
+The latest `hexo@beta` solves this problem.

 ---